Wednesday, August 31, 2016

 Olympic Games

-This morning I started to tie my shoes and could swear there was a Bulgarian judge over my shoulder taking off points for the circumference of my loop.
-The degree of difficulty for my double knot was insufficient to pass another guy named Norm Levine from Sri Lanka.
+This morning, I started to tie my shoes and could swear there was a Bulgarian judge over my shoulder taking off points for the circumference of my loop.
+The degree of difficulty for my double knot was insufficient to pass another guy from Sri Lanka.
 Big points were taken off for the aglet missing a shoelace hole on my sneakers, for the creased tongue in my shoe and for my unsteady fingers.
-And then, God help me, it was revealed that my socks don’t match and there’s a hole in one of them.
+And then, God help me, it was revealed that my black socks don’t match, one of them having escaped from the drier and replaced with a navy blue.

 There is something faintly fascistic about synchronized diving or synchronized anything else.
 Truth be known I am a secret agent sent from some elsewhere place where asymmetry is a virtue.
 I’m told my left leg is shorter than the right or is it the other way around?
 Chiropractors love to deliver that news.
 I lean.
-So what?
-I slouch.
+I stagger and I slouch.
 I don't always agree with myself.
 The right hand doesn’t know what the left one is doing.
-My right fingers have been where my left ones never dreamed of.
 My left fingers will never know my left elbow.

 I would have a counter Olympics where motley is the only wear, as the Bard put it.
 After all, weren’t the gods on Mt.
 Olympus famous for their constant squabbling?
 Zeus was nothing if not a mischief-maker.
 He would have cheered for each wobble and bobble.
 Sent bolts of lightning in celebration for every landing not nailed.
 Look what he did to Icarus with the hubris to take wings.